tttapa/py-build-cmake/docs/Editable-install.md

-Additionally, a `.pth` file is installed, containing the path to your source directory, so external tools and IDEs can locate the necessary files as well, without actually executing the wrapper script (although not all tools support packages spread out over multiple folders).
+Additionally, a `.pth` file is installed, containing the path to your source directory, so external tools and IDEs can locate the necessary files as well, without actually executing the wrapper script (although not all tools support packages spread out over multiple folders, see the `symlink` mode below).

 The file structure after installation is the following: